Guardrail

 - Info: useful context, improvement, or low-risk signal.

 Do not treat severity as an exact incident priority.
-Use the evidence panel, affected route, deploy, and value route status to decide what to do.
+Use the evidence panel, affected route, and deploy context to decide what to do.

 Lifecycle